HaydenHaines/VeriVote/README.md

   5) Prints a day end report
   6) Connects to central system uploads day end report
   7) Uses the unique identifier system to verify each ballot was scanned only once
+  8) Manages states for each stage of the vote day.
+  9) Manages the terminus of ballots.
+Central System
+  1) Tabulates all the collected votes
+  2) Requires a user to enter the day end report that was printed with a unique identifier
+  3) Uses ML to compare the unique identifiers across all ballots to verify that each ballot was counted only once.
+  4) Allows recount entry and verification of unique identification system manually.

 No access to the system through TCP or Serial.
 The system can connects out to a central system through TCP but only after it has been moved to END_OF_DAY (EOD).